AOINE DHUBH | BLACK FRIDAY SALE STARTS FRI NOV 29th

 Learn Irish with All About Irish

 If you're interested in learning Irish in the quickest, most efficient, enjoyable and fun way possible then make sure to check out the courses offered by All About Irish.
 There are courses for beginners, intermediate level, and even literature and poetry courses.
-If you want to take a state recognised exam in the Irish language then check out our TEG A2 preparatory course.
+If you want to take a state recognised exam in the Irish language then check out our blog post about the TEG exam system for learners of Irish.

 Sign up to the All About Irish newsletter to get regular tips about learning Irish, and information on upcoming courses.